-Copy-writing practice is just like sports warm-up before they start running.
-It should reflect your company values and give the imagination to your potential guests and move them one step closer to the action wanted which is booking.
+Copy-writing practice is just like sports warm-ups before they start running.
+It should reflect your company values and give imagination space for your potential guests and move them one step closer to the action wanted which is booking.

 1. Focus on the needs of your guests